-If you’ve been struck by a car or other vehicle while walking, your life can change in an instant.
+If you’ve been struck by a car or other vehicle while walking, speak with a pedestrian accident lawyer as soon as possible.
 You may face medical bills, lost wages, and a long road to recovery.
-And on top of all that, you may be wondering what your legal rights are.
-That’s where a pedestrian accident lawyer can help.
+And on top of that, you may wonder what your legal rights are.
 A qualified attorney can advocate for your rights and help you get the compensation you deserve for your injuries.

 Munley Law has a team of experienced pedestrian accident lawyers dedicated to helping our clients get the best possible results.
 We understand the physical, emotional, and financial challenges that you’re facing, and we’re here to help you every step of the way.
 We offer a free consultation so that you can learn more about your legal rights and options.
-We don’t get paid unless you win your case, so you can rest assured that we’re in your corner.
-Contact us today to schedule a free case evaluation.
+Contact Munley Law today to schedule a free case evaluation.
+There is no fee unless we win your case.

 $32 Million Wrongful Death